Slovak Republic (1939–1945): War with Hungary (1939)

 On 23 March 1939, Hungary, having already occupied Carpatho-Ukraine, attacked from there, and the newly established Slovak Republic was forced to cede 1,697 km2 of territory with about 70,000 people to Hungary before the onset of World War II.
+The border between Slovakia and Hungary lasted from March 23 to March 31.
+Although Slovakia had signed a "Protection Treaty" with Nazi Germany, Germany refused to help Slovakia, in direct violation of that treaty.